yingxuanhehe/C-programming/README.md

 # C-programming
-This file contains C-programming questions from school
+Contains C-programming language questions (LAB and TUTORIALS) from school